ZhenhangTung/frontend-nanodegree-arcade-game/README.md

 There is a scoreboard to record your score.

+# Steps to run this game.
+* Open ths project folder, then open the index.html file.
+* Choose a game level you want to play with.
-Click the Pockemon ball to start your game.
+* Click the Pockemon ball to start your game.
 Go!

-#
+* If you lose the game, just click the cute Pikachu to battle again.

 # Targets needed to be finished
 * Make pages more beautiful